davebuk/davebuk-Wemos-MQTT-websocket-PubSub-client/README.md

 The code can be built using platformIO, flashed to a WEMOS D1 MINI and the file system held in the `/data` directory uploaded from platformio using the `Upload Filesystem Image`option.

- ## Wifi connection
+ ## Wifi connection - Fixed IP address ONLY

 A WiFi captive portal is used to setup the connection.
 On a fresh boot or if the device can't connect the the WiFi, the ESP will create an access point (AP).
-Connect to this, add SSID, SSID password and fixed IP address (normally one out of your routers DHCP range).
+Connect to this, open page: 192.168.4.1 in your web browser and add SSID, SSID password and fixed IP address (normally one out of your routers DHCP range).
 The device will re-boot, connect to your router then the Hive MQTT client will be available at the IP you set.

  ## MQTT Broker and websockets